 Managing campaigns is all about making sure the work gets done on time.
-CoSchedule tracks and reports your team’s productivity using a pair of reports: Team Performance Reports and Project Reports.
+CoSchedule tracks and reports your team’s productivity and output using a pair of reports: Team Performance Reports and Project Reports.
 Together, they help marketing teams show their work and prove campaigns are being executed effectively.

 Use the Team Performance Report to track who’s completing tasks on time (tabulated from the tasks you’ve assigned to each project in your campaigns).
 Plus, use Project Report to see the current status of all your projects (exportable as .csv or PDF):

-Building Your Own Campaign Planning Process
+5. How to Build Your Own Marketing Campaign Planning Process

 That’s the 30,000-foot view of how CoSchedule supports campaign management.
 But, in addition to having the right tools, you need to have the right processes in place to make your campaigns successful.
 Here’s a brief collection of resources to help with that:

-Get Started With CoSchedule Free For 14 Days
+Get Started With CoSchedule